-Read aloud this section on page 15.
+Read aloud the first paragraph on page 15.

-• Say: The first disciples left everything to follow Jesus.
+- Say: The first disciples left everything to follow Jesus.
 You don't have to give up everything, but that doesn't mean that discipleship is always easy.
-Yet the Holy Spirit will always give you the guidance you need, if you open your heart to his presence.
+Yet the Holy Spirit will always give you the help and guidance you need, if you open your heart to his presence. - Remind the candidates that discipleship means accepting Jesus' invitation to believe in him by learning about him and living according to his teachings.